aditya109/journey-CKA/Core Concepts/Core Concepts.md

 The tools that are used under the hood are `Linux namespaces` and `control-groups (cgroups)`.

-**`Control groups` are a convenient wat to limit resources such as CPU or memory that a particular process can use.**
+**`Control groups` are a convenient way to limit resources such as CPU or memory that a particular process can use.**

 **`Namespaces` are in charge of isolating the process and limiting what it can see.**